Ankan1998/Machine-Translation-with-Transformer/README.md

 # Machine-Translation-using-Attention
-This is repo is uses Attention to translate between Language
+This is repo is uses Attention with Encoder-Decoder Architecture to translate between Language